-As a New York-based curator, Ilaria’s work focuses on research-based artistic practices engaging with decolonial epistemologies and the relationship between institutional infrastructures, communal care, curatorial ethics, labor, and civic agency.
+Ilaria’s work focuses on research-based artistic practices engaging with decoloniality and epistemic justice.
+Her practice is concerned with institutional infrastructures, communal care, curatorial ethics, labor, and civic agency.

-Currently, she serves as Curator at the American Federation of Arts, advancing frameworks of decentralized and sustainable exhibition-making with a focus on contemporary art and social/cultural justice.
+Currently, she serves as Curator at the American Federation of Arts in New York City, advancing frameworks of decentralized and sustainable exhibition-making with a focus on contemporary art and social/cultural justice.

-She holds a BA and MA in Art History and Curatorial Studies from the University of Rome La Sapienza and an MA in Visual Arts Management from New York University.
+Ilaria holds a BA and MA in Art History and Curatorial Studies from the University of Rome La Sapienza and an MA in Visual Arts Management from New York University.
 She was awarded fellowships by the Solomon R. Guggenheim Museum, The Metropolitan Museum of Art, Tate Modern, the Behrend Women-in-Power Program, and the Association of Art Museum Curators’ Mentorship Program.

-Her curatorial work has been featured in projects presented at the Centre Pompidou, Solomon R. Guggenheim Foundation, Metropolitan Museum of Art, Swiss Institute/Istituto Svizzero, Madre Museum, Fondation H, and La Nueva Fábrica Guatemala, among other institutions.
+Her curatorial work has been featured in projects presented at the Centre Pompidou, Solomon R. Guggenheim Foundation, Metropolitan Museum of Art, Swiss Institute/Istituto Svizzero, Madre Museum, Fondation H, and La Nueva Fábrica, among other institutions.

 Ilaria is a member of Art Workers Italia.